 The latest edition – the story of Phyllis A. Stone – ticks most of those boxes.
-For one, Stone was 91 years of age when she passed away in early-2013.
+I mean, Stone was 91 years of age when she passed away in early 2013.
 She had never married and had no immediate family.
-From her Chevy Cavalier and modest home in Albany, New York you would never have guessed her true net worth, which ran north of six million dollars when she died.
+From her Chevy Cavalier and modest home in Albany, New York, you would never have guessed her true net worth, which ran north of six million dollars when she died.

 What I like most about Stone’s story is its simplicity.
 Judging by reports it seems that most of her net worth was tied up in Exxon Mobil (XOM) stock, a result of the late-1990s merger between the two oil giants.
 Prior to her retirement, Stone had worked in Mobil Oil Corporation’s real estate department in Albany for over thirty years.

 Time In The Market

 The fact that a large chunk of Phyllis Stone’s estate was comprised of Exxon Mobil stock provides an interesting case study.
 When Mobil merged with Exxon, the stock price was roughly $35 or so.
 Stone was described as possessing “tens of thousands” of shares of the stock when she died.
 It looks like she reinvested most of her dividend income along the way too.

 Using that information, plus a little guesswork, it seems likely that her Exxon Mobil pot was probably worth a couple million dollars by the late-1990s.
 Between that point and when she passed away, Exxon’s stock price increased from $35 to around $85, or more than double.
 Great, but the kicker is that Phyllis Stone was already around 77 years old at the time of the merger.
 The fact that she managed to live another fourteen years was, ultimately, worth millions of dollars to her.
 If she had passed away in her late 70s, we may never have heard her story.
 (That said, her estate would still have been a worth a few million dollars, which is still very impressive!).